 Isolation and loneliness are significant concerns in the elderly population.
 Changes in social roles, reduced family support, and limited mobility can lead to feelings of abandonment and depression.
 Economic insecurity and elder abuse also contribute to mental health challenges.

 A comprehensive assessment is crucial for diagnosing psychiatric disorders in older adults.
+It includes

 Managing psychiatric disorders in older adults requires a multimodal approach that integrates pharmacological, psychotherapeutic, and social interventions.